MarcYin/SIAC/Docker/README.md

 docker run --rm --name SIAC marcyin/siac
 ```

 * :warning: :warning: :warning: If you encounter an error message when running the command for the first time, it is likely due to a lack of Google Earth Engine authentication.
-Please refer to the next section for instructions to [set up Google Earth Engine authentication for Docker](<#Google-Earth-Engine-authentication-for-docker>). :warning: :warning: :warning:
+Please refer to the next section for instructions to [set up Google Earth Engine authentication for Docker](<#Google-Earth-Engine-authentication-for-docker>).

 * The `--rm` flag specified in the `docker run` command will automatically delete the container when it's stopped, so you don't have to worry about cleaning up after yourself.
 * The `--name` flag allows you to specify a custom name for the Docker container.
 In this case, we've named it `SIAC`.
 This can be useful if you need to reference the container by name later on, for example when you want to stop or delete it.